yanxiaodi/ImagesImporter4XamariniOS/README.md

 ![1547163145107](assets/1547163145107.png)

-Double click `Tests` in `Asset Catalogs` folder then you will see the structure of the `Tests.xcassets`:
+Double click `Tests` in the `Asset Catalogs` folder then you will see the structure of the `Tests.xcassets`:

 ![1547163231985](assets/1547163231985.png)